PASPT2: a size-extensive and size-consistent partial-active-space multi-state multi-reference second-order perturbation theory for strongly correlated electrons: Results and discussion

 \subsection{Energy curves of \ce{N2}}

 The potential energy curves (PEC) of the ground ($^1\Sigma_g^+$) and first excited ($^3\Sigma_u^+$) states of the \ce{N2} molecule are a classic test ground for multi-reference methods.
-It is especially challenging for those methods (e.g., PASPT2) that do not work with a CAS.
+It is especially challenging for methods (e.g., PASPT2) that do not work with a CAS.
 The minimal CAS for the correct dissociation of \ce{N2} is CAS(6,6) that involves one $\sigma$ bond and two $\pi$ bonds as well as their anti-bonding counterparts.
 After state-specific CASSCF(6,6) calculations, only those NEDs with coefficients larger than $10^{-2}$ in absolute value were retained in the model space $\mathcal{M}_0$, which is then extended automatically to form a closed model space $\mathcal{M}_X$ for PASPT2.
-An intricate situation, which does not appear in the case of \ce{H2O}, lies in that some uncoupled amplitudes $t^0_{l\alpha}$ are unduely large in the bonding regions (1.0$\sim$1.6~\AA) of both $^1\Sigma_g^+$ and $^3\Sigma_u^+$, to the extent that the resulting intermediate Hamiltonian $\bar{H}^{\mathrm{eff}[2]}_X$ has several eigenvalues that are significantly lower (by up to 4 $E_h$) than the ones for $^1\Sigma_g^+$/$^3\Sigma_u^+$.
-The latter are also ruined concomitantly, see the first row in Fig. \ref{fig:n2_curve}.
-Close inspections reveal that such amplitudes are associated to some single excitations from the reference NEDs that have the smallest coefficients in the wave functions obtained by diagonalizing $PHP$.
-Since the corresponding energy denominators are not small at all (>0.1 $E_h$), such improper amplitudes should be ascribed to the violation of the Brillouin conditions.
-As said before, such external excitations can either be reduced by introducing a suitable shift to $\Delta E_{l\alpha}$ or simply dumped (which amounts to using an infinitely large shift).
+It is first seen from Table \ref{NeReDZ} that the PASPT2 molecular spectroscopic constants (equilibrium bond length $R_e$, harmonic vibrational frequency $\omega_e$, dissociation energy $D_e$) are in fairly good agreement with those by iCIPT2 (NB: as can be seen from Table S2 in the Supporting Information, iCIPT2 deviates from full configuration interaction\cite{N2FCI} by less than 0.01 m$E_h$ for the energies across all interatomic distances of \ce{N2}).
+However, a close inspection of the PECs (cf. the second row of Fig. \ref{fig:n2_curve}) reveals that the PASPT2 PECs in the bonding regions (1.0$\sim$1.3~\AA) of both $^1\Sigma_g^+$ and $^3\Sigma_u^+$ are not very accurate.
+This stems from the fact that some uncoupled amplitudes $t^0_{l\alpha}$ are unduely large in this region (which does not appear in the case of \ce{H2O}).
+They are associated to some single excitations from the reference NEDs (which have the smallest coefficients in the wave functions obtained by diagonalizing $PHP$) to $\mathcal{M}_C^\perp$, instead of to $\bar{\mathcal{M}}_X$ ($=\mathcal{M}_C\backslash\mathcal{M}_X$).
+Since the corresponding energy denominators are not small at all (>0.1 $E_h$), such improper amplitudes must be ascribed to the violation of the Brillouin conditions.
+As said before, such external excitations can either be reduced by introducing a suitable shift to the energy denominators $\Delta E_{l\alpha}$ or simply dumped (which amounts to using an infinitely large shift).
 After some experimentations, the latter is adopted here, that is, those external functions with $t^0_{l\alpha}$ larger than 0.3 are simply removed.
 This amounts to eliminating those components of the first-order correction to a reference NED with weights larger than ca. 10\%.
-The PECs were improved greatly this way, which is accompanied by the much improved molecular spectroscopic constants as shown in Table \ref{NeRe}.
-The efficacy of PASPT2 for smooth PECs is gratifying particularly when observing that both $|\mathcal{M}_0|$ and $|\mathcal{M}_X|$ vary along the interatomic distances and $\mathcal{M}_X$ may be identical to $\mathcal{M}_C$ or $\mathcal{M}_0$ itself, see the last row in \ref{fig:n2_curve}.
-It is also of interest to see that SDSPT2 performs extremely well for the PECs of both the $^1\Sigma_g^+$ and $^3\Sigma_u^+$ states of \ce{N2}.
+As characterized by the much reduced non-parallelity error, the PECs in the bonding regions are indeed improved this way, which is accompanied by improved molecular spectroscopic constants as shown in Table \ref{NeReDZ}.
+The efficacy of PASPT2 for smooth PECs is gratifying particularly when observing that both $|\mathcal{M}_0|$ and $|\mathcal{M}_X|$ vary along the interatomic distance and $\mathcal{M}_X$ may be identical to $\mathcal{M}_C$ or $\mathcal{M}_0$ itself, see Fig. \ref{fig:n2_curveM0}.